 - Measure your dogs meal portions based on our raw feeding calculator.

-- For small & medium dogs, transfer excess food to a food storage container.
+- Transfer excess food to a food storage container for easy access.

-- Having undergone HPP, our products last up to 14 days in the refrigerator.
+- Having undergone HPP, our products last up to 7 days in the refrigerator and up to 1 year in the freezer.